RahulDasari/DL/README.md

 The weights are saved in the ant/td3 folder which contains the parameters for the 2 critics and 1 actor as well as all the data pertaining to the plots shown in the final_project_ant_td3.ipynb file.

 # RPO
+Open the ant_rpo.ipynb file to run the RPO algorithm on the an environment.
+The class that runs the agent is present in rpo/rpo.py.
+The weights are saved in rpo/rpo_fullnet.pth.